 Delusion is described as that which bewilders us and causes us to “miss” the instructions of enlightened teachers.
 In other words, delusion is why we fail to fully apprehend the truth revealed by the Buddha.
 It arises through improper attention in general.
 As such, it plays a role in the operation of the other two “fires” as well.
 It is considered to be “very blameworthy” and “slow to fade,” making it the most insidious of the three.

 As the three fires, these roots of bad kamma cause us to get caught up in our skewed sense of self, and in turn, we either “fill the ranks of hell,” or become reborn as animals, asuras, or ghosts (petas).
-These beings will be explained in the next essay of this series.

 Good kamma is often explained simply as the opposite of bad kamma - not killing, not stealing, etc. Likewise, the three good roots are “non-greed,” “non-hatred,” and “non-delusion.”
 When the suttas get more granular, we find three things listed as counteractive forces to the three bad roots (Iti 93).
 The counter to lust is “asubhasañña,” or “perceiving the unattractive.”
 This is also described as giving “proper attention” to the “unattractive features” (asubhanimitta) of a sense-object (AN 3.68).
 Doing so allows us to avoid becoming intoxicated by the allure of sensual pleasures.
 The counter to hatred is loving-kindness (mettā).
 In Buddhism, this is a quality cultivated through a meditative practice where one extends deep, impersonal love to all living beings in every direction.
 The counter to delusion is wisdom (pañña) which leads to a penetrative understanding of the way things are.
 Alternatively, delusion is described as being countered by “proper attention” (AN 3.68).